The trial of Metropolitan Tychikos: When the Church “washes its hands”

 (Isaiah 59:14)

-It showed how easily the administrative machinery can replace the living Body of Christ, how the Church can turn into an “organization,” how the holy canons can be transformed into instruments of manipulation and political convenience rather than vessels of truth.
+Above all, this case became a litmus test for the entire contemporary Church.
+It revealed how easily the administrative machine can replace the living Body of Christ; how the Church can turn into a mere “organization”; how the holy canons can be twisted into tools of manipulation and political convenience instead of being instruments of truth.

 He was accused of four “crimes”: